 - 1. Environmental

 - a.
 Promotion of the reduction of thermal coal generation and extraction;

 - 2. Social

 - a.
-Promotion of political rights;

-- b.
-Promotion of political stability and peace;

-- c.
-Promotion of universal human rights;

-- d.
-Prohibition of forced labour;

-- 3. Promotion of good governance practices.
+Promotion of universal human rights; - b.
+Reduction of exposure to controversial weapons - c.
+Promotion of reducing consumer consumption of tobacco - 3.
+Promotion of good governance practices.